simonw/djp/docs/creating_a_plugin.md

 ]
 dependencies = [
     "django",
-    "django-plugins",
+    "djp",
 ]

-[project.entry-points.django_plugins]
+[project.entry-points.djp]
 django_plugin_special_header = "django_plugin_special_header"
 ```
-The key part here is the `[project.entry-points.django_plugins]` section.
-This tells the `django-plugins` system how to load the plugin - it should look for the `django_plugin_special_header` package or module.
+The key part here is the `[project.entry-points.djp section.
+This tells the plugins system how to load the plugin - it should look for the `django_plugin_special_header` package or module.

 ## Plugin directory structure